-3. Citizens assembly and Youth participation Three Areas for the UN to Focus on for the next 25 years - Promote the implementation of institutional and legal reforms that facilitate women's participation in political and electoral processes. - Support efforts to tackle negative gender norms and stereotypes so that women are accepted as legitimate and effective leaders - Improve support mechanisms for women leaders Source: UN Women When asked what the role of the youth is, the groups agreed that the perspectives of young people are important and should play a role in discussions about closing the gender gap.
+When asked what the role of the youth is, the groups agreed that the perspectives of young people are important and should play a role in discussions about closing the gender gap.
 The groups identified two ways young people could contribute to debates about the gender gap at a national and international level.
 1) Young people should focus on local politics, grassroots campaigns, and local activism.
 As one participant suggested, young people should focus on local efforts that address the specific issues in their communities that lead to violence against women and economic insecurity.
-The idea behind this participant's plan was to find ways to engage with culturally specific issues from within the community rather than from outside it.
-2) Young people could and should play a more active role in decision making processes at an international level.
-To that end they believed that if the UN created a citizen's assembly upon turning 18 individuals should be able to run for a seat and represent their country.
-Until then, they suggested that the UN and local UN offices make more effort in sharing the opportunities available to young people who want to get involved with the UN as a volunteer or youth representative.
+The idea behind this participant's plan was to find ways to engage with culturally specific issues from within the community rather than from outside.
+2) Young people could and should play a more active role in decision-making processes at an international level.
+To that end they A UN Youth Impact volunteer at an event on the SGDs, May 2019.

+believed that if the UN created a citizen's assembly upon turning 18, individuals should be able to run for a seat and represent their country.
+Until then, they suggested that the UN and local UN offices make more effort to share the opportunities available to young people who want to get involved with the UN as a volunteer or youth representative.

 To close the gender gap, the group identified three things the UN needs to do now, if we are to speed up the current rate of change.
-The first is representation, it is important that women and girls are represented in all areas of society.
-The second is education, if we want to eradicate the negative stereotypes about women and girls, we must provide the tools for communities to engage and break down those ideas.
-Finally, the UN should lead by example.
+The first is increased representation.
+It is important that women and girls are represented in all areas of society.
+The second is education.
+If we want to eradicate the negative stereotypes about women and girls, we must provide the tools for communities to engage and break down those ideas.
+Third, the UN should lead by example.
 From the participants point of view if the UN wants national governments to do what it recommends, the organization must practice what it preaches.
 On that point, all the groups agreed that they would like to see more women in positions of leadership in the UN.